 Taste: Vanilla and lemon curd.
 Honey.
 Apple.
 Burnt toast.
 Woody – like licking firewood (in the best possible way).
 Lots of pepper and a subtly smoky finish.

 I used to really enjoy the malt of this distillery before drifting away from it somewhat in recent years.
-One little sip however and some very pleasant memories came flooding back.
+One little sip of this, however, and very pleasant memories came flooding back.
 It was at once familiar and gave me a real blast of the eager excitement I felt when I first “discovered” whisky.

-To make it a really worthwhile purchase however it has to offer up a little more than a nostalgia trip but fortunately it does just fine in that regard too.
+To make it a worthwhile purchase, the whisky would have to offer up a bit more than a nostalgia trip of course, but fortunately it does just fine in that regard too.
 It’s fully flavoured, pleasantly textured and carries just enough warming heat to make it all the more welcome in this particularly dreich Glasgow winter.
-Best of all, it’s within the price range of all but the most skint of whisky drinkers.
+Best of all, it’s priced at a level that should make it affordable for the many and not just the few.

 Visit Morrison & MacKay here.